-Men and women were recruited from October 2016 to February 2017 among of those referred to an outpatient clinic in Fez, Morocco.
-To be enrolled in the current study, subjects had to have been diagnosed with Type 2 Diabetes (T2DM) since at least one year based on the American Diabetes Association (ADA) criteria for the diagnosis of diabetes (A hemoglobin A1c (HbA1c) level of 6.5% or higher; A fasting plasma glucose (FPG) level of 126 mg/dL or higher; A 2-hour plasma glucose level of 200 mg/dL or higher during a 75-g oral glucose tolerance test (OGTT); A random plasma glucose of 200 mg/dL or higher in a patient with classic symptoms of hyperglycemia or hyperglycemic crisis).
+(ADA) [12] criteria for the diagnosis of diabetes (A hemoglobin A1c (HbA1c) level of 6.5% or higher; A fasting plasma glucose (FPG) level of 126 mg/dL or higher; A 2hour plasma glucose level of 200 mg/dL or higher during a 75-g oral glucose tolerance test (OGTT); A random plasma glucose of 200 mg/dL or higher in a patient with classic symptoms of hyperglycemia or hyperglycemic crisis).
 Study was thoroughly explained to the voluntary participants.
-Patients were not eligible if:

-- they were under the age of 20 years or over the age of 80 years; - >1 hour of physical activity per week with participation in weight-reduction programs; - on insulin therapy; - they had hepatic or renal dysfunction; - they had history of malignancy; - they had a clinically important hematological disorder or severe autoimmune disease; - they were pregnant (or planned to be), or breastfeeding during the trial period; lactating; - they were receiving contraceptive; - they were smoking; drug or alcohol abuse.
-Exclusion criteria involved also the consumption of olive antioxidants or other antioxidant supplements ≤3 weeks before the intervention, history of allergy or intolerance to olive products.
+Patients were not eligible if they were under the age of 20 vears or over the age of 80 years; practicing >1 hour of physical activity per week with participation in weightreduction programs; on insulin therapy; they had hepatic or renal dysfunction; they had history of malignancy; they had a clinically important hematological disorder or severe autoimmune disease; they were pregnant (or planned to be), breastfeeding during the trial period; receiving or contraceptive; smoking; drug or alcohol abuse.Exclusion criteria involved also the consumption of olive antioxidants or other antioxidant supplements ≤ 3 weeks before the intervention, history of allergy or intolerance to olive products.
 Before to be enrolled to this study, written informed consent was obtained from all voluntary participants.

-Study design and intervention
+2.2 Study design and intervention

-The current study was planned as a double-blind, randomized, placebo-controlled trial (Fig. 1).
-It was directed according to the guidelines approved by Helsinki Declaration and the protocol was approved by the local ethics committee of the University Sidi Mohammed Ben Abdellah.
-Eligible participants were randomly assigned to Olive Tree Powder (OTP) supplement group or placebo group using a computer-generated random-number sequence.
+The current study was planned as a double-blind, randomized, placebo-controlled trial (Figure 1).
+It was directed according to the guidelines approved by Helsinki Declarationand the protocol wasapproved by the local ethics committee of theUniversity Sidi Mohammed Ben Abdellah.
+Eligible participants were randomly assigned to Olive Tree Extract (OTE) supplement group or placebo group using a computer-generated random-number sequence.
 Researchers, participants and clinical staff were blinded to the treatment codes of each group.
-The enrolled participants were invited by telephone to the clinic after an overnight fasting (between 8 and 14 h) to attend a screening visit (baseline analyses) including the assessment of adherence to the Mediterranean Diet (according to the modified questionnaire of Estruch et al. (2006)) and the evaluation of physical exercise by the International Physical Activity Questionnaire (Physical exercise was categorized as high, moderate, or low).
+The enrolled participants were invited by telephone to the clinic after an overnight fasting (between 8 and 14 h)to attend a screening visit (baseline analyses) including the assessment of adherence to the Mediterranean Diet (according to the modified questionnaire of Estruch et al. [6] and the evaluation of physical exercise by the International Physical Activity Questionnaire (Physical exercise was categorized as high, moderate, or low).